ISISComputingGroup/ibex_developers_manual/Settings-and-Configurations.md

 ### Configuration of devices and extensions

 These are directories which configure devices which would be too complicated for macro configuration.
-For example the Galil configuration with the need to setup the controller, homeing routines etc. Historically this was named after a category of device, e.g. galil.
+For example the Galil configuration with the need to setup the controller, homing routines etc. Historically this was named after a category of device, e.g. galil.
 This allow configuration of devices as a whole.
 They can also be named after an IOC which allow configuration of a single IOC, e.g SM300_01.

 The extensions are items which extend an IOC for example a motion setpoints which allow a motor to stop at labelled positions.
 These are configured from the IOC configuration directory and may need optional extra configuration directories.